 Asked what type of devices at-home employees are currently using, respondents reported 90% are using a mix of employee- and corporate-owned devices (42%) or predominantly employee-owned devices (BYOD laptops, Chromebooks, Macs, etc.) (48%).
 Only 10% are predominantly using corporate-owned devices.
-Use of corporate-owned devices was highest in Media & Entertainment (12%) and Technology & IT (16%) sectors and lowest in Education, with only 6% on corporate-owned devices and the highest proportion among all sectors predominantly using BYOD (69%).
+Use of corporateowned devices was highest in Media & Entertainment (12%) and Technology & IT (16%) sectors and lowest in Education, with only 6% on corporate-owned devices and the highest proportion among all sectors predominantly using BYOD (69%).

 Survey responses indicate that this shift to BYOD devices will continue post-pandemic, with 74% of respondents reporting they expect more use of BYOD, and nearly 25% seeing increased need for device authorization.
+In terms of how employees will use their devices once they are back in the office, there was nearly an even split between employees primarily using BYOD devices from home and dedicated corporate devices when working in the office (47%), and employees primarily commuting to the office with BYOD or corporate devices (53%).

 Taking a closer look at industries, Military & Government, as well as Healthcare are expecting a more significant shift, with 82% foreseeing increased BYOD use vs. corporate-managed devices.
 The Education sector was somewhat different, with 45% expecting more corporate managed devices, vs. 54% BYOD.
+Primarily use BYOD devices from home & dedicated corporate devices when working in the office